Eating Diner

 8. Eat mindfully

-Once you understand the need to slow down your eating, its is also helpful to appreciate your meal.
-Focus on the tastes, the textures and the aromas of the food.
+Once you understand the need to slow down your eating, it is also helpful to appreciate your meal.
+Focus on the tastes, the textures, and the aromas of the food.
 You do not have to become a “foodie,” but since you need food to survive, you may as well enjoy it.
 Another tip for eating mindfully is to eliminate distractions when you eat your meals.
 Turn off the television, your phone, and the computer.

 9. Eat less “problem” foods